rbind/robjhyndman.com/content/software.md

 title: "Software I've written"
 ---

-This page provides links to R packages I have (co)authored.
+This page provides links to selected R packages I have (co)authored.
 The most recent versions of most packages are [on github](https://github.com/robjhyndman/).
 Most packages are also [on CRAN](https://cran.rstudio.com).
+A few packages are omitted because they are out-dated or because my involvement was minimal.

 ## Tidy time series analysis and forecasting packages